AppLozic/Applozic-PhoneGap-Chat-Plugin/README.md

 Applozic is the best ios chat sdk for instant messaging, still not convinced?
 Write to us at github@applozic.com and we will be happy to schedule a demo for you.

+###Free PhoneGap Chat Plugin
+Special plans for startup and open source contributors, write to us at github@applozic.com

 ##Github projects

 Android Chat SDK https://github.com/AppLozic/Applozic-Android-SDK